Gitter150/HexDump/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the **MIT License** – see the [LICENSE](./LICENSE) file for details.
+Feel free to use, modify, and distribute this tool under the terms of the MIT License.

 ---